Carpet Stretching Auckland

 Carpet Stretch Tips

 - Carpet stretching the sides.
 This time you only need to start about a foot away from where you pulled back the carpet.
 Stretch and hook the carpet onto the tack board in the same manner as before and then stretch and secure the other side.

 - Use the knee kicker in areas that are hard to get to, such as corners and around built-in cabinets.
-Sink the teeth into the carpet about 6 inches from the wall and use your knee to push the tool and stretching carpet towards the tack strip.
+Sink the teeth 6 inches from the wall into the carpet, and use your knee to push the tool and stretch the carpet towards the tack strip.
 Grip the edge of the carpet and pull it onto the tacks as before.

 - Run the carpet cutter along the baseboards and cut the carpet side, leaving the backing intact.
 Use the utility knife to trim around corners and built-ins, then cut the backing and leave about 20mm carpet overhang to tuck under the baseboards.

 - Finish your carpet stretching Auckland job by pushing the edge of the carpet fix into the tack strip and under the baseboards.
 A screwdriver and hammer will do the job, but a quicker way is to use the carpet cutter.
-You won’t be cutting the carpet, just forcing the front edge of the carpet cutter into the carpet and dragging it along the wall.
+You won’t be cutting the carpet, just forcing the carpet cutter’s front edge into the carpet and dragging it along the wall.
 This will mash the carpet into the fix tack strip and push it underneath the baseboards in one movement.
 Call the experts such as Steam ‘n’ Dry Carpet Repairs Auckland.

-For over three decades Steam ‘n’ Dry Carpet Stretching Auckland is capable of carpet repair & laying service.
+For over three decades, Steam ‘n’ Dry Carpet Stretching Auckland can carpet repair & laying service.
 Based in South Auckland, North Shore, East, West Auckland., the professionals Steam ‘n’ Dry can be contacted using this number: 0800 783-266.